IntroCSCI/colorvisionproject-eschoenfield/README.md

 ### Arrays/Vectors
-string listColors[8] is a an array that holds the hexadecimal values of Tol's color scheme as a string. vector <string> chosenPalette is a vector that is used to save the user's chosen colors.
+string listColors[8] is a an array that holds the hexadecimal values of Tol's color scheme as a string. vector <string> chosenPalette is a vector that is used to save the user's chosen colors. vector <string> colorsRemaining is used to display the remaning colors that are available to choose from.

 ### Functions

-Function bool checkColor(vector <string>, string) checks if the color entered is on the available list and returns true or false.
+Function bool checkColor(string Colors[], string, int) checks if the color entered is on the available list and returns true or false.
 Function void pickColor(string &) changes the color to a hexadecimal value.

 ### Classes